Honour (TV series): Plot

 The focus shifts to finding Banaz's remains which, based on car tracking, phone data and information gleaned from Hama's recorded conversations, are found buried in a suitcase in a Birmingham suburb.
 The circumstantial evidence mounts and Hama, despite being warned, continues to talk openly and further implicate his co-conspirators via recorded phone calls; ultimately he concedes his involvement and pleads guilty to a murder charge.
-The case against Ari and Mahmod Mahmod heads to trial, with Rahmat and Bekhal as the key prosecution witnesses.
+The case against Ari and Mahmod Mahmod goes to trial, with Rahmat and Bekhal as the main prosecution witnesses.
 A contingent from within the Kurdish community attend the trial in support of the men and erupt with displeasure as the jury find both brothers guilty of murder.

 After giving evidence, Rahmat and Bekhal are compelled to enter the witness protection programme.
 The drama closes with DCI Goode, DS Andy Craig and DS Stuart Reeves viewing the Operation Baidland investigation link chart, which now has only two profiles remaining, those of the two men who fled to Iraq.
-DS Reeves ponders whether they'll pursue the men in Iraq, DCI Goode responds: "we're going to the ends of the earth if we have to".
+DS Reeves ponders whether they'll pursue the men in Iraq, DCI Goode responds, "we're going to the ends of the earth if we have to".